Giant dilated perivascular spaces

 The remainder of the brain appears normal.

-Specific findings of dilated perivascular spaces were revealed that excluded presence of tumour.
+Specific findings of dilated perivascular spaces were revealed that excluded presence of tumor.
 It is uncertain why mild hydrocephalus exists, as CSF motion through aqueduct is present, on the other hand, there is evidence of 3th ventriclular narrowing and slight displacement of the aqueduct.